hmiedema9/xm-labs-manageengine/README.md

 # Pre-Requisites
 * This integration was designed with ManageEngine ServiceDesk Plus version 9.4
-* A server to configure the Integration Agent
+* A server to configure the xMatters Integration Agent

 # Files
 * [ManageEngineCommPlan.zip](ManageEngineCommPlan.zip)